Wisdom is a Verb.

 Simply put, listen to anyone who wants to teach you something.
 Looking stupid is so much better than being stupid.
 That is what Ben Zoma is trying to teach us.
-It's much better to know you built a boat that won't float before you set sail than after.
+And that is the message of Yehuda.

 Yehuda quite possibly reaches the bottom of the barrel in embarrassing moments.
 I just can't imagine facing an accused prostitute, accused by me that is, and realizing "she is more righteous than me."
 (Yehuda's words, Genesis 39:27).

 Yehuda didn't have to admit his guilt.
 It was quite clear from Tamar's remarks that she was not going to publicly name him.
-But Yehuda knew that even though in his eyes she was a disgrace, he also knew he had to learn from her - from everyone - and it is so much better to learn from your mistakes than to keep repeating them.
+But Yehuda knew he had to learn from her, because, as Ben Zoma points out, it is so much better to learn from your mistakes than to keep repeating them.

-If the world produced people who never sinned, great.
+If the world produced people who never sinned, that would make a nice change.
 But as King Solomon (Koheles 7:20) pointed out, "There is no one in the world who does not sin."
 In the world we have, not making mistakes is not an option, but learning from your mistakes is.
 Rare as it may be.

 Rare, but not difficult.
 We actually live this way in the area of health.
 When it comes to an infection, malady, sore, rash or any number of bothersome complaints, we will listen to just about anyone.

 When it comes to health, we are naturally wise.
-Be wise when it comes to life.
+Therefore, be wise when it comes to life.